orphu/mcdungeon-docs/configuration.rst

 may still occasionally be chosen more than a high weight, it's just unlikely.
 A weight of zero means that feature will never be chosen.

-For example, here Basic will appear about about 25%, Square 25%, and ROund 50%
+For example, here Basic will appear about about 25%, Square 25%, and Round 50%

 .. code::